bonhamdaniel/c-plus-plus-basics/display-on-prompt/README.md

 		to read in and display the contents line by line as prompted by the user via a do-while loop.
-		If the file is not valid, the program simply displays an empty line followed by a single propmt to illustrate the program is running/responsive.
+		If the file is not valid, the program simply displays an empty line followed by a single prompt to illustrate the program is running/responsive.